SonarSource/sonarqube/server/sonar-docs/src/pages/extend/extend-web-app.md

 * `options.el`: a DOM node you must use to inject your content.
 * `options.currentUser`: information about the current user.
 * (optional) `options.component`: contains the information of the current project, application, or portfolio.
+* (optional) `options.branchLike`: contains the information of the current branch or pull request.

 [[info]]
 | SonarQube doesn't guarantee any JavaScript library availability at runtime (except React).
 If you need a library, include it in the final file.